 As an integral part of their architecture coursework, students explore places of historical and architectural importance in Germany, led by Lexia instructors or local experts.
 In addition to tours in and around Berlin, sites visited may include Dessau, Dresden, Leipzig, Potsdam, Usedom, and Wolfsburg.
 Students may also visit nearby Lexia program sites in Poland, the Czech Republic, or Hungary as part of their studies.

 Students will be charged standard HWS tuition and fees and a $550 administrative fee.
-This will cover tuition for a four-course semester, all program-related excursions, and homestay accommodations accommodation costs are covered by the Blocker Fellowship).
-Blocker Fellows receive a stipend intended to offset the cost of meals, airfare, books and course materials, residence permit, and insurance.
+This will cover tuition for a four-course semester, health insurance, all program-related excursions, and homestay accommodations (accommodation costs are covered by the Blocker Fellowship).
+Blocker Fellows receive a stipend intended to offset the cost of meals, airfare, books and course materials, and residence permit.
 Additional expenses not covered include laundry, entertainment, ground transportation and independent travel.
 It is difficult to give an accurate estimate of student expenses because student spending habits differ considerably.
 We would suggest a minimum of $1,500 for these additional expenses.
 However, students on a tight budget should be able to manage with less.
 If you are concerned about finances, we strongly encourage you to talk to the CGE staff who can offer information and advice based on your specific situation.
-Students applying to study in Germany through CGE-sponsored programs are encouraged to apply to the Julius G. Blocker '53 Endowed Fund.
-Those selected as "Blocker Fellows" receive support to cover a variety of expenses related to their study abroad programs.
-For further information visit the Julius G. Blocker '53 Endowed Fund website.
+For information, visit the Julius G. Blocker '53 Endowed Fund website.
+Those selected as "Blocker Fellows" receive support to cover a variety of expenses related to their study abroad program.
 The deadline for applications for the Blocker Fellowship is the same as the deadline for CGE program applications.